-• Midterm - March 5, in class
+- Midterm March 7, in class

-• Final - TBD
+- Final TBD

 - Labs

-- Released on Fridays (lab section)
+- Released on Thursdays (lab section)

-- Due on Thursdays
+- Due on Wednesdays

 - Multi-week labs.
-Start early!
+Don't wait until the 2nd week to start it...

 Labs

 - This will be a lab-heavy course with lots of C programming!
 When I say "start early", I mean work a little and then let it stew... - "Debugging is twice as hard as writing the code in the first place.
 Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it." -Kernighan's Law - Course content will not always match labs.
 Sorry!
 This is to give you more time on the labs...